ReasonMakes/icochess/README.md

 ## Controls

-- Left-click hold and drag: orbit the camera around the pentakis icosidodecahedron
+- Left-click, hold and drag: 	orbit the camera around the pentakis icosidodecahedron
+- Shift, hold:					roll the camera via the x axis of mouse movement
 - Left-click on a tile:     	select that tile
 - Right-click on a tile:    	move the piece on the tile you have selected to that tile/capture that enemy piece
 - Scroll up/down:           	move the camera closer/farther from the pentakis icosidodecahedron
 - F11:                      	toggle fullscreen

 ## Piece Beviours

 - Pawns:			move/capture one edge away.
 Unlike in 2D chess, there is no en passant and no promoting; and pawns can move "backwards"
 - Knights:	  		move/capture one side corner away, ignoring obstructions in the way
 - Bishops:			move/capture infinitely from edges to direct corners and vice versa along one direction
 - Rooks:			move/capture infinitely from edge to edge along one direction
 - Kings: 			move/capture one edge away
 - Queens:			have all the valid moves of a rook and a bishop at the same time